 On the one hand, music has been shown to improve both the quality and quantity of work output, especially when performing creative tasks.

-It seems that at this point, science can’t conclusively tell us whether or not listening to music helps us study better, although most people seem to agree that music with vocals or complex patterns is more distracting than repetitive instrumental music.
+It seems that at this point, science can’t conclusively tell us whether or not listening to music helps us study better, although most studies agree that music with vocals or complex patterns is more distracting than repetitive instrumental music.

 What about other noises, though?
 According to most studies, silence really is golden when tackling the most difficult tasks.